 - Make a planter (seen above- cut bottle in half, use twine at bottom of dirt & other end into water to keep soil moist)

 - Make a watering “can” (drill a hold into the cap, fill, and they can shake water out onto plants)

-- Paint holder (glue water bottle lids to a plate upside down, squeeze washable paint into each lid to keep colors separated)
+- Paint holder can be made with glue and water bottle lids.
+Tape to a plate upside down, squeeze washable paint into each lid to keep colors separated.

-- Make bracelets (cut water bottle into 1″ rings, slide on arm for “jewelry”- wrap each one with colored washi tape for more fun)
+- Make bracelets by cutting a water bottle into 1″ rings.
+Slide on arm for “jewelry”- wrap each one with colored washi tape for more fun.

-- Ring toss game (hot glue empty bottles on to cardboard, use pool rings to create a ring toss game)
+- Ring toss game made with hot glue gun and empty bottles.
+Glue on to cardboard, use pool rings to create a ring toss game.

-- Bowling fun (set up water bottles on sidewalk, use soccer ball or bouncy ball as “bowling ball” to knock them down)
+- Bowling fun by setting up water bottles on sidewalk.
+Use a soccer ball or bouncy ball as “bowling ball” to knock them down.

 I bet you never knew how useful empty water bottles could be!
-Arrowhead® has partnered with the Inland Empire Waterkeeper and Crest to Coast cleanup initiatives to help the environment, here’s another great video showing why Arrowhead® is in fact #NaturallyDifferent, and their mission to keep Mother Nature in balance.
+Arrowhead® has partnered with the Inland Empire Waterkeeper and Crest to Coast cleanup initiatives to help the environment too.

 This is a sponsored conversation written by me on behalf of Arrowhead.
 The opinions and text are all mine.